tHarvey303/synthesizer/docs/source/notebook_examples/cookbook.rst

 Cookbook
 ========

-In this section we provide a series of specific examples that demonstrate how to use Synthesizer to generate synthetic observations of galaxies.
+In this section we provide a series of specific examples that demonstrate how to use synthesizer to generate synthetic observations of galaxies.

 .. toctree::
     :maxdepth: 2